Social Media Marketing

 Social media plays a central role in any content or digital marketing strategy, but it also requires a keen focus on the what, who, and where.
 You need to match the “what” (your content) to the “who” (your audience) by finding “where” they’re most likely to engage (the platform).

-Choosing the right platforms, then, is central to the effectiveness of your overall social media marketing campaign.
-For B2B organizations, this means investing heavily in LinkedIn, Facebook, and Twitter with a secondary focus on platforms such as YouTube, Instagram, and up-and-comers such as TikTok.
+Choosing the right platforms, then, is central to your overall social media marketing campaign’s effectiveness.
+For B2B organizations, this means investing heavily in LinkedIn, Facebook, and YouTube with a secondary focus on platforms such as Instagram, Twitter, and up-and-comers such as TikTok.

 For this reason, you should clearly define the explicit purpose of each arm of your social media strategy.
 “LinkedIn for thought leadership and employment opportunities, Facebook for community posts, and Twitter for news and customer support.”

-Blindly posting the same content to each platform will only alienate the audiences of each platform.
-Instead, you should take care to post with purpose with the intent of providing value to your followers and network.
+Mindlessly posting the same content to each platform will only alienate the audiences of each platform.
+Instead, you should post with a purpose—to provide value to your followers and network.

 Subscribe To InsightsSubscribe